: beginning to come into being or to become apparent

 Did You Know?

-A good starting point for any investigation of incipient is the Latin verb incipere, which means "to begin."
-Incipient emerged in English in the 17th century, appearing in both religious and scientific contexts, as in "incipient grace" and "incipient putrefaction."
-Later came the genesis of two related nouns, incipiency and incipience, both of which are synonymous with beginning.
-Incipere also stands at the beginning of the words inception ("an act, process, or instance of beginning") and incipit, a term that literally means "it begins" and which was used for the opening words of a medieval text.
-Incipere itself derives from another Latin verb, capere, which means "to take" or "to seize."
+A good starting point for any investigation of "incipient" is the Latin verb "incipere," which means "to begin."
+"Incipient" first emerged in English in a 1669 scientific text that referred to "incipient putrefaction."
+Later came the genesis of two related nouns, "incipiency" and "incipience," both of which are synonymous with "beginning."
+"Incipere" also stands at the beginning of the words "inception" ("an act, process, or instance of beginning") and "incipit," a term that literally means "it begins" and which was used for the opening words of a medieval text.
+"Incipere" itself derives from another Latin verb, "capere," which means "to take" or "to seize."

 Test Your Vocabulary with M-W Quizzes

 Unscramble the following letters to create a synonym of "incipient": tencans.
 The answer is …

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP